bloominstituteoftechnology/Contained/README.md

 Follow these steps to create content for your information tab.

 * Name the first two bar button items "Next".
 Set the last bar button item to the system "Done" item using the attributes inspector.
-* Add an IBAction from the Done button to the InfoViewController class and have it pop back to the root view controller:
+* Add an IBAction from the Done button to the InfoViewController class and have it pop back to the root view controller (you may also use an unwind segue if you'd prefer):

 ```
     @IBAction func done(_ sender: Any) {